This story is reprinted with permission from Kirsten, a run coach at Operation Move.

 Hugs from my crew who were there to cheer me across the line, hugs from my coach Aaron who was waiting for me to finish, hugs from my running group ladies.
 So.
 Many.
 Hugs.
 And a stack more tears.

 I found out that Sam had kept going and so after a brief stint (and mini feast) in the recovery room – I headed out to the finish line to wait for her to cross the line.
-I was so proud of her for continuing on and Finishing.
+I was so proud of her for continuing and Finishing.
 Epic effort.

 So how does a continuous 100km feel?

 Turns out it hurts a lot 😂 but I loved almost all of it.
 The last 10km was tough and those 4km through Leura Forest felt like torture but I did it.
 But it’s 100km – there are going to be some bits you don’t enjoy.
-One thing that surprised me about the 100km was the abundance of fire trail in the first half of the course, it is very different from the second 50km (which is a good thing).
+One thing that surprised me about the 100km was the abundance of fire trails in the first half of the course, it is very different from the second 50km (which is a good thing).

 My goal was to finish it, and not hate it.
-I would have loved to have finished in 24hrs, but now I’m just excited about next time.
+I would have loved to have finished in 24 hours, but now I’m just excited about next time.
 Yes, there will be a next time.
 Most definitely.
 Those who have experienced UTA either love it or vow never to return.

 Turns out I’m one of the ones that love it.